Duncan Robinson: 2019–20 season: Finals appearance

 During the 2019 off-season, Robinson's contract became a $1 million guarantee with the possibility of a $1.4 million guarantee if he remained on the roster through midseason.
 He bulked up 15 lbs prior to the 2019–20 season.
 With Jimmy Butler sidelined on October 27, Robinson posted a then career-high 21 points against the Minnesota Timberwolves.
 He then posted 23 points on 7-for-11 three-point shooting on November 3 against the Houston Rockets.
 On November 20, Robinson posted a career-high 29 points against his college coach John Beilein's Cleveland Cavaliers, establishing Heat records with seven three-point shots in a quarter and eight in a half.
 On December 1, Robinson posted a 10-rebound/10-point double-double against the Brooklyn Nets.
 On December 10 (the one-year anniversary of his first professional 10 three-point shot performance), Robinson scored an NBA career-high 34 points, making 10 three-pointers, that tied a Heat franchise record for three-pointers made in a game, in a 135–121 overtime win against the Atlanta Hawks.
 In that game teammate Kendrick Nunn added 36 points, establishing an NBA record for points by an undrafted duo (70).
 Following his performance, The Wall Street Journal called Robinson "the most improbable player in the NBA" and "one of the best shooters on the planet" in an article on December 13, 2019.
 On December 10, 2019, with 2 three-point shots made in overtime against the Atlanta Hawks Robinson became the third Heat player to achieve multiple three point shots in an overtime in an NBA game (just two nights after Tyler Herro set the franchise record with three in an overtime.
 On February 12, 2020 against Utah, he posted his 200th NBA three-point shot in just his 69th career game, the fastest in NBA history, surpassing Donovan Mitchell and Luka Dončić (84 games).
+On February 24, 2026, Kon Knueppel achieved the feat in his 58th game, surpassing Robinson.
 Robinson appeared as a competitor in the Three-Point Contest at the 2020 NBA All-Star Game.